ZOREF003/Hacking-Devices/README.md

 - **Portable and compact design:** The device is designed to be portable and compact, which makes it easy to carry and use on the go.

+#### How Wiphone can be used for Penetration Testing
+WiPhone can be used as a tool for penetration testing, which is the process of identifying and exploiting vulnerabilities in computer systems and networks.
+Here are some of the ways in which WiPhone can be used for penetration testing:

+- **Wireless network scanning:** WiPhone can be used to scan for wireless networks and identify vulnerabilities in their security configurations.
+This can include identifying networks with weak passwords, outdated encryption protocols, or other vulnerabilities that can be exploited by attackers.

+- **Wireless network exploitation:** Once a vulnerable network has been identified, WiPhone can be used to exploit those vulnerabilities and gain unauthorized access to the network.
+This can involve techniques like cracking passwords, bypassing authentication, or intercepting and modifying network traffic.

+- **Mobile application testing:** WiPhone can be used to test the security of mobile applications by simulating a mobile device and interacting with the application.
+This can involve techniques like reverse engineering, data interception, and testing for common vulnerabilities like SQL injection and cross-site scripting (XSS).

+- **Social engineering:** WiPhone can be used to perform social engineering attacks, which involve manipulating people into divulging sensitive information or performing actions that can compromise security.
+This can involve techniques like phishing, pretexting, or baiting.

+#### Possible attack with Wiphone

+- **WiFi deauthentication attacks:** WiPhone can be used to perform deauthentication attacks, which involve sending spoofed deauthentication packets to wireless devices on a network.
+This can cause devices to disconnect from the network and potentially disrupt network operations.

+- **Man-in-the-middle attacks:** WiPhone can be used to perform man-in-the-middle (MITM) attacks, which involve intercepting and modifying network traffic between two parties.
+This can be used to steal sensitive information or modify data in transit.

+- **Denial-of-service (DoS) attacks:** WiPhone can be used to perform DoS attacks, which involve flooding a network or server with traffic or requests in order to overload and disrupt its operations.

+- **Bluetooth attacks:** WiPhone can be used to perform Bluetooth attacks, which can involve exploiting vulnerabilities in Bluetooth devices or intercepting and modifying Bluetooth traffic.

+- **RFID attacks:** WiPhone can be used to perform attacks on radio frequency identification (RFID) systems, which can involve intercepting and modifying RFID signals or cloning RFID tags.

 ### Reference
 - [Flipper Zero Documentation - Flipper Zero — Documentation](https://docs.flipperzero.one/)
 - [Flipper Zero Hacking Device | Cyber Voyage](https://www.youtube.com/watch?v=lHvWxaV0n54)